My primary area of research until now has has been in auction experiments, models of bounded rationality and applied game theory.

 Journal of Economic Behavior & Organization

-, 2022 abstract
+, 2022

 We examine the impact of retirement on prosocial behaviour using individual cross-sectional and longitudinal data covering 22 European countries, as well as experimental data.
 Currently, there is no formal evidence on how individuals behave regarding their volunteering activity after they exit from the labour market.
 Identification relies on exogenous variation in the early retirement age legislation across countries, time and gender.
 We find that retirement increases the probability of volunteering and providing care to household members, at least for a few hours per week.
 The effect is stronger for females, people who are better educated, people not limited by health conditions, those with past volunteering activity and those with volunteering partners.
 The experiment involving 255 participants of pre-retirement and retirement age making incentive-compatible choices confirms that the increased volunteering is explained by a broader increase in prosocial preferences, rather than by having more free time upon retirement.
 Given the ageing of the population and the increased life expectancy at retirement, these are policy-relevant findings, providing evidence on time and effort allocation decision of retirees, as well as their productive capacity regarding unpaid labour supply.
 Targeted policies could stimulate their interest and engagement in prosocial activities.